arunbaby0/arunbaby.com/_ml_system_design/0001-recommendation-system.md

 ## Conclusion

 Recommendation systems are one of the most impactful applications of machine learning, directly affecting user experience for billions of people daily.
-The candidate generation stage is where the magic begins—efficiently narrowing millions of possibilities to a manageable set of high-quality candidates.
+The candidate generation stage is where the magic begins efficiently narrowing millions of possibilities to a manageable set of high-quality candidates.

 The key insights:
 1. **Embeddings** capture semantic similarity in continuous space
 2. **ANN search** makes similarity search practical at scale
 3. **Diversity** in retrieval strategies prevents filter bubbles
-4. **Caching** is not optional—it's essential for latency
+4. **Caching** is not optional it's essential for latency
 5. **Cold start** requires thoughtful product and engineering solutions

 As you build recommendation systems, remember: the best system balances multiple objectives (relevance, diversity, freshness, serendipity) while maintaining the strict latency and cost constraints of production environments.